Azure-Samples/AI-Gateway/README.md

 ## AI Gateway
 ![AI-Gateway flow](images/ai-gateway.gif)

 This repo explores the __AI Gateway__ concept through a series of experimental labs.
-[Azure API Management](https://learn.microsoft.com/en-us/azure/api-management/api-management-key-concepts) plays a crucial role within these labs, handling AI services APIs, with security, performance, reliability, cost control and overall operational efficiency.
+[Azure API Management](https://learn.microsoft.com/en-us/azure/api-management/api-management-key-concepts) plays a crucial role within these labs, handling AI services APIs, with security, reliability, performance, overall operational efficiency and cost controls.
 The primary focus is on [Azure OpenAI](https://learn.microsoft.com/en-us/azure/ai-services/openai/overview), which sets the standard reference for Large Language Models (LLM).
 However, the same principles could potentially be applied to any LLM.

-## Labs
+## 🧪 Labs

 Acknowledging the rising dominance of Python, particularly in the realm of AI, along with the powerful experimental capabilities of Jupyter notebooks, the following labs are structured around Jupyter notebooks, with step-by-step instructions with Python scripts, Bicep files and APIM policies: